Keparoo/kepweb/README.md

 ## Resume

-When resume is updated, update links in the following components:
+To update the resume, update links in the following components:

 - Navbar
 - About